-Peasant Wedding in Castelrotto
+Peasant Wedding in Castelrotto (Bolzano)

-21 January 2018.
+January 15th, 2023.
 One of the most fascinating historical reenactments in South Tyrol.

-The husband-to-be had to wear a hat as a sign of love and carry twelve coloured eggs, that symbolized his commitment to marry his fiancée within twelve months.
+The husband-to-be had to wear a hat as a sign of love and carry twelve colored eggs, that symbolized his commitment to marry his fiancée within twelve months.